Frequently Asked Questions

 What experience do you have?

-I have fourteen years of therapeutic experience in the voluntary, public and private sectors: including school counselling, addictions counselling, family counselling, facilitating groups and residentials with young people and supervising placement counsellors.
+I have eighteen years of therapeutic experience in the voluntary, public and private sectors: including school counselling, addictions counselling, family counselling, facilitating groups and residentials with young people and supervising placement counsellors.
 I'm an experienced trainer and co-facilitater, gaining much of this experience working therapeutically with hard to reach, vulnerable adolescents.
 I am a member of the introductory training team at re.vision

 What are your qualifications?

 * Diploma in Integrative Psychotherapy (UKCP) -gained at re.vision UKCP registration number 8159999

 * Diploma in Integrative Counselling (BACP Accred) -gained at re.vision BACP membership number -575182

 * Diploma in Integrative Supervision - Minster Centre

 * BSc(Hons) Psychology & Philosophy - City University

 Psychotherapy involves listening, talking, and understanding the relationship between the people involved.